Entertainment

 Being born to Jamaican parents, raised in Brooklyn, and spending his teen years in Australia gave, Versatile Excell, great exposure and focus to a world outside of his comfort zone.

 Along with his environmental changes, Versatile also experienced personal change in his life.
-This change came when his father was incarcerated; a change that left him to be raised by his mother and the women in his family.
+He experienced this shift when authorities incarcerated his father, a change that left his mother and the women in his family to raise him.

 With the time spent with the many women of his family and the constant stress in his life, Versatile knew he wanted to do better and excel in life.